 Its geometry is identical to that of the finished piece, but to allow for shrinkage during the sintering phase, it’s about 20% larger in size than the finished component will be.

 Binder removal or “debinding” involves a controlled process to remove most of the binders.

 The process removes the binders and prepares the part for the final step – sintering.

 Once debinding is complete, the component is referred to as “brown part”.

 The “brown part” is held together by a small amount of the binder, and is very fragile.

 Sintering eliminates the remaining binder and gives the part its final geometry.

 During sintering, the part is subjected to temperatures near the melting point of the material.

 The entire sintering process takes 15-20 hours.

-To improve material properties, achieve tight tolerances, enhance cosmetic surface, or assemble other components, MIM parts can be heat treated, machined, PVD coated, or welded.
+To improve material properties, achieve tight tolerances, enhance cosmetic surface, or assemble other components, MIM parts can be heat treated, CNC machined, PVD coated, or welded.